 I don’t want to write; I need to write.

-If that sounds like you then consider starting a blog for your mental health, or use Google Docs to organize your thoughts.
+If that sounds like you, consider starting a blog for your mental health or seeing how easy it is to create your own ebook here.

 When you get angry, you start making decisions differently, and not all of them are bad.